 The core aim of the reactor operation is to provide a high neutron flux.
 It is not used to generate electricity.
 With 20 megawatts of thermal power, the FRM II produces only about 0.6 % of the thermal power produced by a conventional nuclear power plant to generate electricity.
 It has the world's best thermal ratio of performance to neutron flux and is thus one of the most effective and modern neutron sources in the world.

-The scientific use of the FRM II takes place within the framework of a cooperation between the TUM, Forschungszentrum Jülich and the Helmholtz-Zentrum Hereon with the collaboration of the Max Planck Society and nine other university groups which go under the name” Heinz Maier-Leibnitz Zentrum” (MLZ).
-The MLZ is jointly funded by the Federal Ministry for Education and Research, the Bavarian State Ministry for Education and Culture, Science and Art as well as partners in the cooperation.
+The scientific use of the FRM II takes place within the framework of a cooperation between the TUM, Forschungszentrum Jülich and the Helmholtz-Zentrum Hereon with the collaboration of the Max Planck Society and nine other university groups which go under the name Heinz Maier-Leibnitz Zentrum (MLZ).
+The MLZ is jointly funded by the Federal Ministry for Education and Research, the Bavarian State Ministry for Science and the Arts as well as partners in the cooperation.
 As a service centre for users engaged in cutting-edge research using neutrons and positrons, the MLZ can boast unique and powerful equipment.
 Scientists from all around the world can apply for measurement time at about 30 different scientific instruments.
-More than 1000 scientists annually use the FRM II’s neutrons for their experiments and investigations.
+More than 1200 scientists annually use the FRM II’s neutrons for their experiments and investigations.